Skip to content

 How Do You File ITR-1 (Sahaj) for AY 2026-27, Step by Step?

 — ITR-1 (Sahaj) is the simplest return.
-Resident individuals with total income up to ₹50 lakh from salary, one house property, and other sources can file it on the e-Filing portal.
+Resident individuals with total income up to ₹50 lakh from salary, up to two house properties, and other sources can file it on the e-Filing portal.
 Log in, open the pre-filled ITR-1 for AY 2026-27, reconcile every figure against Form 16, Form 26AS, and the AIS, pay any balance tax, submit, and e-verify within 30 days.
 The due date is 31 July 2026.

 What Must You Verify Before Submitting Your ITR for AY 2026-27?